Top 9 Venture Capital Firms for Advanced Materials Startups

 6. Applied Ventures

-Applied Ventures is the corporate venture capital arm of Applied Materials, a global leader in nanomanufacturing technology.
-Based in Santa Clara, they invest in companies that align with their parent company's strategic interests.
+Applied Ventures is the corporate venture capital arm of Applied Materials, a global leader in materials engineering and nanomanufacturing technology.
+Based in Santa Clara, the firm invests in startups that can accelerate innovation within its core ecosystem.

 - Industries of focus: Advanced Materials, Manufacturing, Nanotechnology, Semiconductor

-- Notable portfolio companies: Rescale, Inpria, Lightmatter, Kateeva
+- Notable portfolio companies: Rescale, Inpria (acquired by JSR Corporation), Lightmatter, Kateeva

 - Portfolio size: 97 investments